percona/k8spg-docs/docs/update-data-volumes.md

         cluster1-pgbr-repo   Bound    pvc-afb00490-5a45-45cb-a1cb-10af8e48bb13   1Gi        RWO            standard-rwo   57m
         ```

    A third PVC used to store write-ahead logs (WAL) may also be present if external WAL volumes were enabled for the cluster.

-5. Permissions for `pgBackRest` repo folders are managed differently in version 1 and v version 2.
-To avoid errors during migration we need to change the ownership of the `backrest` folder on the PVC.
+5. Permissions for `pgBackRest` repo folders are managed differently in version 1 and version 2.
+We need to change the ownership of the `backrest` folder on the Persistent Volume to avoid errors during migration.
 Running a `chown` command within a container fixes this problem.
     You can use the following manifest to execute it:

     ```yaml title="chown-pod.yaml"